sdr-enthusiasts/docker-acarshub/README.md

 - `acarsdec` and `dumpvdl2` are limited to monitoring 8 frequencies apiece
 - The spread of frequencies for each decoder has to be within 2 Mhz.

-## Logging

-All processes are logged to the container's stdout.
-If `QUIET_LOGS` is disabled, all received aircraft messages are logged to the container log as well.
-General logging can be viewed with `docker logs [-f] container`.

 ## A note about data sources used for the web site